ResearchComputing/CHANGE_2019/quiime2.md

 * Would you rather view the files on Blanca?
 You can use VNC viewer per the VNC section of the [slides](./CHANGE_GuiOnBlanca.pdf) we previously presented.
 Once you've established a VNC remote desktop session on your laptop, open a terminal in your VNC session, source activate your `qiime2-2019.4` environment per the steps above, `cd` to the directory containing the _.qzv_ files, and use the qiime command-line viewer, e.g., ```qiime tools view heatmap.qzv```.

 <a name="batch"></a>
-## Example: Using QIIME2 in batch mode with job scripts
+## Using QIIME2 in batch mode with job scripts

+We will again use the QIIME2 tutorial on [Differential Abundance Analysis with Gneiss](https://docs.qiime2.org/2019.4/tutorials/gneiss/) to demonstrate submitting a qiime2 batch job.

 To run the gneiss tutorial in batch mode, you can do one of the following: